marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   https://www.akkadia.org/drepper/)---however a superior
   solution made possible by this option to marking things hidden when the default is public is to make the default hidden and mark things public.
-This is the norm with DLLs on Windows and with :option:`-fvisibility`:samp:`=hidden` and ``__attribute__ ((visibility("default")))`` instead of ``__declspec(dllexport)`` you get almost identical semantics with identical syntax.
+This is the norm with DLLs on Windows and with :option:`-fvisibility=hidden` and ``__attribute__ ((visibility("default")))`` instead of ``__declspec(dllexport)`` you get almost identical semantics with identical syntax.
 This is a great boon to those working with